SquilliamX/NFTs-2024/notes.md

 You can write a script to interact with your deployed contract.
 This way, if you want to repeatedly call a function or interact with your contract for any reason, a script is a great way to do so as it makes these interactions reproducible.
 These interaction scripts should be saved in the script/Interactions folder!

 A great package to use is `Cyfrin Foundry DevOps` as it grabs your latest version of a deployed contract to interact with.
-Install it with `forge install Cyfrin/foundry-devops --no-commit`.
+Install it with `forge install Cyfrin/foundry-devops --no-commit`. (this Cyfrin Foundry Devops tool can be found here: `https://github.com/Cyfrin/foundry-devops`)

 when using cyfrin foundry devops, make sure to Update your `foundry.toml` to have read permissions on the broadcast folder (copy and paste the following into your `foundry.toml`):
 ```js